sourcegraph/sourcegraph-public-snapshot/README.dev.md

 # Postgres

-It will be necessary to follow a few steps to get postgres up and running.

-Issue the following commands to create the necessary database and postgres user:
+Issue the following commands to create the necessary database and Postgres user:

 ```
 createdb sg_test